Long-term, aligned private equity

 The Company seeks to invest capital in a responsible manner, generating benefit to shareholders, its portfolio companies and the wider economy.

-The Company, primarily through its Investment Advisor, engages in ongoing communication with all its stakeholders, in particular its shareholders.
-The Board seeks to ensure that the portfolio companies, in which the Company has an interest, act in a responsible manner with consideration to their various stakeholders.
+The Board seeks to ensure that the portfolio companies, in which the Company has an interest, act in a responsible manner with consideration to their various stakeholders as well as their environmental and social impact.

-Embed effective risk management, considering both opportunities and threats, throughout the organisation
+Embed effective risk management, internal controls and assurance activities, considering both opportunities and threats, throughout the organisation

-The board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver strategy; companies need to consider their extended business, including the company’s supply chain, from key suppliers to end-customer.
+The board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver on its stated purpose and strategy.
+Companies need to consider not only the enterprise view but also their extended business, including the company’s entire supply chain, other material third-parties (including suppliers of outsourced services) and any reliance on strategic partners.

 Setting strategy includes determining the extent of exposure to the identified risks that the company is able to bear and willing to take (risk tolerance and risk appetite).
+The company should ensure that a balanced view of risk is achieved, and, as well as threats should consider opportunities and the potential for value creation.

 ESO Compliance